divarvel/blog/posts/2014-03-31-create-clean-database-schemas-easily-with-jinx-database-tools.md

 The code is on github: <https://github.com/divarvel/jdbt>

+## Disclaimer

+jdbt **does not** check the integrity of the model you describe.
+It is to be used as a convenient tool to generate your schema.
+Don't rely too much on it.

 You only have to describe the schema of your data in a concise language, and jdbt automatically adds implicit constraints and generate full SQL output.